jon-r/angular_folio/src/app/folio/projects/notes.md

-re-add the colors/icons from work general style improve. (best to do after more images) setup iframe pipe. add codepens/blackjack etc
+re-add the colors/icons from work general style improve. (best to do after more images) setup iframe pipe. add codepens/blackjack etc for 'intro' logos, perhaps make taller, remove the first image?

 #blk